gabe00122/personal-site/src/posts/valm.md

 # Results

+When benchmarking the update function (the only place grpo and ppo differ in this implementation) grpo is 6% faster than ppo is with the ~25.8M parameter value transformer.
+This is because the latents used to calculate the policy loss can be reused to calculate the value loss and that the value transformer is tiny compared to the base model being only 0.6% of total parameters.

 ## Training metrics

 ## Preformace

 Not only does the solve rate go up, but the model also learns to use the response context as a sort of scratchpad space to search through letter permutations based on the known constraints.
 This scratchpad strategy evolves over the course of training, and it's not entirely clear whether it is important to the policy or a vestigial artifact.
 Not only does value approximation lead to learning, but bootstrapped returns are also more effective than Monte Carlo returns.
+This runs counter to [VC-PPO](https://arxiv.org/abs/2503.01491), which found Monte-Carlo (λ=1) better for the value in long chains of thought, where a single terminal reward decays before it reaches early tokens.
+Wordle is short and densely rewarded at every turn boundary, so that decay never bites and bootstrapping's variance reduction wins — which makes long-context environments the place this could flip.

 ## Experiements